-Latest Sony 'Honami' leak includes alleged press render and spec listAlex Wagner - Deputy Managing Editor, News Desk
+Latest Sony 'Honami' leak includes alleged press render and spec listAlex Wagner - Editorial Director of News and Content

 Interested in a new high-end Sony Xperia handset, but the Xperia Z Ultra is just a smidge too large?
 Sony may have something for you up its sleeve.
 The company is reportedly prepping a new device known as the Xperia i1 "Honami," and recent leaks have suggested that it'll pack a beefy 20-megapixel camera and Snapdragon 800 processor.
 Today a new report claims to have some additional Honami details to add to the pile, including a render of the phone's backside.